A particular joy of the UK's 50,000 or so pubs is their sheer variety.

 More happily, we continue to discover previously unreported interiors deserving inclusion (and we're always eager to hear from anyone who feels a particular pub is worth considering – please email email@example.com which is also the address for any updates or comments you might wish to share with us)

 Historic pub interiors can be accessed on this website in the following ways:

-Search for a historic pub interiors in a given location, complete with descriptions.
+Search for pubs with historic interiors in a given location, complete with descriptions.

 Select a mini-guide, suitable to be printed, of all historic pub interiors in a particular county

-Six Real Heritage Pubs guides have so far been published – for London, East Anglia, North East England, Scotland, Wales and Yorkshire.
+Nine Real Heritage Pubs guides have so far been published – for London, East Anglia, North East England, Scotland, Wales, Yorkshire, Midlands, North West England, and South West England.
 You can purchase copies from the CAMRA bookshop.
 Further guides will be published in due course.
 You can also view some Real Heritage Pubs guides for some parts of the UK on this website.

 Another of the Group's aims concerns Pubs as Listed Buildings; getting pubs statutorily 'listed' as being of special architectural or historic interest affords them significant protection from insensitive development.

 Our website also contains a glossary of architectural terms which commonly arise in pub descriptions plus suggestions for further reading about historic pubs.
 'Architrave', 'Corbelling', 'Terrazzo' – what do they mean?
 Find out in our glossary of architectural terms relevant to pubs.

 If you want to be kept regularly up to date on the changes to the status of the national inventory of historic pub interiors, then please join our email mailing list.
 Monthly bulletins are sent out each month, and are also posted here on this web site.